Project Art Works

 The new music education venture will use its loan to create a contemporary music institute at the heart of the Black Country.

 Through the Arts Impact Fund, we invest for financial, social and artistic return.
-In our last round of investments, we are excited to see two higher education providers join our portfolio- Central School of Ballet and Resonance.
+In our last round of investments for 2018, we were excited to see two higher education providers join our portfolio – Central School of Ballet and Resonance.
 Although not typical ‘cultural producers’, academic institutions – along with sector support organisations and workspace providers – are crucial for nurturing creative talent and sustaining the vibrancy of the creative sector and are therefore a key part of the cultural infrastructure in England.
 Both Central School of Ballet and Resonance are pioneers in this respect and have made it their mission to not only train the next generation of artists and creative professionals but also to push higher education in the arts forward through innovative curricula and commitment to inclusivity and community engagement.

 Resonance is a new venture in music education and community music, led by charity BICMP, at the centre of which is a ground-breaking contemporary music institute.
 Planned to open in October 2020, the institute will have its own campus (and separate accommodation) at the heart of the Black Country, offering high-quality, industry-led higher education for up to 200 students every year across five strands – contemporary music performance, education, composition, entrepreneurship and production.